The Order Payment Screen (Checkout Screen) Allows Changes Initiated by the Plugin

 }

-// In "Whole Order" mode (default), we add a VISA payment type to the order for the full amount.
+// In the whole order mode (default), we add a payment of type VISA for the full amount to the order.

 if (x.context.PaymentSplitMode == PaymentSplitMode.WholeOrder)